 How do I check for leaks in my conservatory roof before the cold weather hits?

 Inspect your conservatory roof thoroughly for any cracks, gaps, or loose panels.
 Pay particular attention to joints and seals.
 Conducting a water test by gently spraying the roof with a hose can help identify problem areas.
-Addressing leaks early prevents them from worsening during winter storms.
+Addressing leaks early prevents them from worsening during storms.

 The level of insulation needed depends on the type of conservatory and your budget.
 At a minimum, make sure your roof and windows are well-insulated, as these are the main sources of heat loss.
 Upgrading to insulated roof panels, like those with Cosy Panels, can help to improve your conservatory’s thermal performance, offering a cost-effective option compared to more extensive renovations.